Chapter Introduction

 But God demonstrates His own love(agape') toward us, in that while we were still sinners, Christ died for us.

 As the recipients of this sacrificial love, the right response is to display that same love to others.
 We ought to lay down our lives for our brothers and sisters in Christ.
-By this they will know love.
+By this, they will know love.

-In John 20, John records the words of Jesus sending out the apostles saying, As the Father has sent Me, I also send you.
+In John 20, John records the words of Jesus sending out the apostles, saying, “As the Father has sent Me, I also send you.”
 As Jesus laid down His life, we ought to also lay down our lives as we become Christ-like in our endeavors.
-Our lives are then spent, not chasing the things that please us or give us joy like Cain bringing his own sacrifice his own way.
-But our lives become a display of agape' directed to the brethren.
-Being a new person in Christ is denying our self and picking up our cross to follow Him.
-One man put this way, "Love means saying 'No' to one's own life so that somebody else may live.
+Our lives are not spent chasing the things that please us or give us joy like Cain, who brought his own sacrifice his own way, but, our lives become a display of agape directed to the brethren.
+Being a new person in Christ is denying ourselves and picking up our cross to follow Him.
+One man put it this way, “Love means saying ‘No’ to one’s own life so that somebody else may live.
 (Marshall)

-John doesn't allow a Christian to say they love a brother or sister and yet ignore their need.
-If we are indifferent to the needs of our brother, God's love simply is not in us.
-Jesus said, by this all will know that you are My disciples, if you have love for one another.
 John said that love is displayed in a Christ-like sacrificial way.
 We see this in Christians.
-Christians give more to the poor, they give more to support those abroad, they give more in every category of need in our culture and world.
+Christians give more to the poor; they give more to support those abroad, and they give more in every category of need in our culture and world.
 They adopt more children.
 They respond to every need.
-When there are hurricanes, tornadoes, floods or forest fires, the church is always first on the scene, even before Red Cross of FEMA.
-Watch the next natural disaster to see if the atheists groups are there or Islam or any other religion.
+When there are hurricanes, tornadoes, floods, or forest fires, the church is always first on the scene, even before the Red Cross or FEMA.
+Watch the next natural disaster to see if the atheist groups are there or Islam or any other religion.
 Why is that?
-Over and over again the men and women of God give sacrificially.
-In general, all children of God are called to give of their resources, time and talents.
+Over and over again, the men and women of God give sacrificially.
+In general, all children of God are called to give of their resources, time, and talents.

 1John 3:18-19